mcbk51/sports_schedule/README.md

 This CLI application offers a streamlined way to view daily schedules for major U.S. sports leagues.

 It displays all games for a specified date directly in the terminal.
 If a game is in progress, the current score is shown along with its status.
 The app also indicates if a game has been delayed or has already finished.
 You can view schedules for any past, present, or future date.
+The current win/loss record is displayed.

 In addition to date-based filtering, you can narrow the results by league or team using command-line flags.
 For example, use --league nba to view only NBA games, or --team "Lakers" to see games involving a specific team.
 Combine flags like --date 07-14-2025 --league nfl --team "Seahawks" to tailor the output further.
 By default, the app shows all leagues, all teams, and assumes the current date if no flags are provided.